-So let me share with you how you can use my free printable meal planning binder (which you can download at the end of this post) to simplify your own meal planning efforts!
+So let me share with you how you can use my printable Meal Planning Binder to simplify your own meal planning efforts!

 Why you need a meal planning binder

-A meal planning binder will help you plan your weekly meals quickly and efficiently because you’ll have a master list of your family’s favorite meals to choose from, and all of your favorite recipes will be conveniently housed in one place.
+A meal planning binder will help you plan your weekly meals quickly and efficiently because you’ll have a master list of your family’s favorite meals to choose from.
+Not only that, but all of your favorite recipes will be conveniently housed in one place!

 It’s pretty genius, if you ask me.

 While I’m sure there are lots of meal planning binders out there that you could use, I’m pretty partial to my own meal planning binder.
 It’s colorful, cheery, well-organized, and downright useful!
 I’ve been using mine for months now and have no intention of using anything else to plan our weekly meals.